-Infant Mental Health Awareness Week 2019 (#IMHAW19) is a global initiative in June that invites Government, industry and consumers to consider the distinct needs of babies and toddlers and to invest in the services that support parents and carers in the early years.
+Infant Mental Health Awareness Week has become an annual global initiative held in June.
+It invites Government, industry and consumers to consider the distinct needs of babies and toddlers and to invest in the services that support parents and carers in the early years.

-Difficult Beginnings is this year’s Infant Mental Health Awareness Week theme.
+Difficult Beginnings was the theme for Infant Mental Health Awareness Week 2019.
 Difficult beginnings are what many babies and toddlers are experiencing when they come to Tweddle with stressed and anxious mums, dads and carers.

 RESILIENCE is a one-hour documentary using beautiful animation and pioneering individuals, that delves into the science of Adverse Childhood Experiences (ACEs) and the birth of a new movement to treat and prevent Toxic Stress.
 Now understood to be one of the leading causes of everything from heart disease and cancer to substance abuse and depression, extremely stressful experiences in childhood can alter brain development and have lifelong effects on health and behaviour.